 First author, Dr. Morten Olaussen, added, “It is interesting to note that after one year, as much as one-third of the patients still reported considerable discomfort.”
-Previous research revealed physical therapy could help treat tennis elbow, but the latest findings found it ineffective which surprised researchers.
+Previous research revealed physical therapy could help treat tennis elbow, but the latest findings found it ineffective.

 Researchers looked at outcomes from 177 Norwegian patients with tennis elbow.
 Symptoms of tennis elbow were experienced for at least three months.
 Individuals were put into one of three groups: no treatment except pain relief drugs, physical therapy with steroid injections, and physical therapy with two placebo injections.

 Patients were tracked for up to one year, and by the end, 157 patients completed the study.